o0101/Blogfolio/README.md

+# What the *bloody hell* have you done all these years, huh?
+You useless fucking gnat of an idiot of a waste of fucking space, eh?

+:tada: I present to you, my&hellip;

 # PORTOFOLIO-O-OO

-the vast and unfathomable expanse of my brilliant creative work
+The vast, unmitiaged and unfathomable expanse of my brilliant creative work.

 In software I've made works in 4 main areas: cryptography, web development, browsing technology and utilities.